martynhoyer/gatsby-starter-netlify-cms/src/pages/legal/privacy-policy.md

 title: Privacy and Cookies notice
 date: '2018-05-09T15:45:00+01:00'
 ---
-# Privacy and Cookies Notice

-Corse Concierge Ltd is a registered data controller with the UK Information Commissioner's Office under number** ZA226132.**
+Corse Concierge Ltd is a registered data controller with the UK Information Commissioner's Office under number **ZA226132**.

 We hold personal data about: